Arene’s recommendations on the use of artificial intelligence for universities of applied sciences

 - Guide: By guiding students, the appropriate and responsible use of artificial intelligence is ensured.
 Instruct students on how to use artificial intelligence in a manner suitable for each course.

-- Use: By using artificial intelligence tools to support the planning, evaluation and guidance of teaching, the teacher increases their competence and understanding of the opportunities and limitations of artificial intelligence.
+- Utilize: By using artificial intelligence tools to support the planning, evaluation and guidance of teaching, the teacher increases their competence and understanding of the opportunities and limitations of artificial intelligence.

 - Participate: The teacher should share their knowledge of the capabilities, limitations and uses of the tool in their university of applied sciences community.
-The teacher, when participating in the discussion on the ethical use of AI in their university of applied sci-ences community and participating in initiatives related to AI in school communities and organisations, promotes the responsible use of AI.
+The teacher, when participating in the discussion on the ethical use of AI in their university of applied sciences community and participating in initiatives related to AI in school communities and organizations, promotes the responsible use of AI.

 The recommendations in appendix 1 contain optional examples of AI guidelines for teachers.